Landei/foobar-Bench/README.md

 foobar-Bench
 ============

-a little, very inaccurate benchmark tool
+a little, very inaccurate benchmark tool (using Java)

 ------------